USAFA-ECE/ece281-book/book/ICE/ICE1.md

 You will use a USB power supply to power your circuit.
-Attach the power supply to the top of the breadboard so the red vertical lines align with the 5V and 3.3V pins and the blue lines align with the ground pin according to {numref}`power-supply-placement`.
-Insert the USB cable into your computer.
+Attach the power supply to the top of the breadboard so the red vertical lines align with the 5V and 3.3V pins and the blue lines align with the ground pin according to {numref}`power-supply-placement`. **Double check to make sure your power supply is in the right place.** Insert the USB cable into your computer.
 Press the white button to turn on the power supply.

 ```{figure} img/ice01_image5.jpg